 The council's financial management arrangements have one element that does not fully conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-The Head of Finance is the Section 151 officer for the Council and has these statutory responsibilities but is not a member of the Strategic Leadership Board (SLT).
-However, the Council arrangements allow the Head of Finance to have direct access to the Chief Executive, the Monitoring Officer, and other Directors and well as the Leader of the Council.
-The S151 can attend SLT meetings as required.
-The Head of Finance all has the right to attend and address the Council and any other Committee on any issues that relates to S151 responsibilities.
+The Head of Finance is the Section 151 officer for the Council and has these statutory responsibilities.
+Whilst not a formal member of the Strategic leadership Board(SLT) of the Council , the Council arrangements allow the Head of Finance to have direct access to the Chief Executive, the Monitoring Officer, and other Directors and well as the Leader of the Council.
+The S151 also regularly attends SLT meetings.
+The Head of Finance also has the right to attend and address the Council,

+Scrutiny Commission and any other Committee on any issues that relates to S151 responsibilities.
 All reports are subject to review for Financial Implications and can be seen by the S151 Officer.
 These arrangements are considered to have the same effect as if the Head of Finance were a member of the SLT and is not considered a control weakness.